margaretfoster/PRISM-framework/index.md

 - Provides a structured design pattern for inference in *negative spaces* where data are absent or adversarial
 - Bridges social-science theory, qualitative designs, and machine-learning formalism, enabling theory-driven yet scalable workflows
-- Suggests pathways to generate testable hypothese and quantitative metrics in opaque domains
+- Suggests pathways to generate testable hypotheses and quantitative metrics in opaque domains

 ### Use PRISM when:
 - Key mechanisms are hidden by design